-In a market so large, is it better to seek a traditional publishing deal or self-publish to find your readers?
+In a large market, is it better to seek a traditional publishing deal or self-publish to find your readers?

-Those who build a business system the focuses on reader delight will dominate the Golden Age of Content Creation.
+Those who build a business system that focuses on reader delight will dominate the Golden Age of Content Creation.

 I’ll discuss a novel approach to thinking about publishing — a systems approach.
 I call this the Publishing Company 2.0 (PC2).